 That is why today and every day I want to get down to what the real issues are.

-And for this hearing, the question is, what policies are limiting competition in the healthcare industry, and what policies are creating real value for patients and beneficiaries?
+And for this hearing, the question is, what policies are limiting competition in the healthcare industry, and what poli-

-As an example, -- my friend mentioned this early on, what PBMs' purpose was.
+As an example,-my friend mentioned this early on, what PBMs' purpose was.
 And for instance, as a former businessowner, my perspective on the drug supply chain is different from some, having experienced working with PBMs long before I got into running for Congress and hearing from the independent pharmacies.

 But as a McDonald's franchisee with over 1,000 associates for 24 years, we contracted with a large PBM through our national insurance company and saved a significant amount of money on prescriptions.
 And the PBMs' customer is the employer and their employees.
-I have yet to come across an employer -- an employer -- who has expressed concerns to me about the PBMs.
+I have yet to come across an employer-an employer-who has expressed concerns to me about the PBMs.
 So, we have got some work to do.